utelle/SQLite3MultipleCiphers/docs/installation/install_overview.md

 On **Windows** the **SQLite3 Multiple Ciphers** library can be built _with_ or _without_ [ICU support](https://github.com/unicode-org/icu).
-ICU support for SQLite3 is currently based on pre-built ICU Libraries, which were compiled with Visual Studio 2017.
+ICU support for SQLite3 is currently based on pre-built ICU Libraries, which were compiled with Visual Studio 2019.
 The required ICU DLLs are not included in the repository, but can be downloaded from the [latest ICU release](https://github.com/unicode-org/icu/releases/latest).
+However, the pre-built binary packages for Windows include the required ICU DLLs.

-In addition, the Visual C++ 2017 runtime is required to be installed, because the ICU DLLs depend on it.
+In addition, the Visual C++ 2019 runtime is required to be installed, because the ICU DLLs depend on it.

-In principle, the ICU DLLs should be compatible with Visual C++ 2015 and Visual C++ 2019 as well.
+In principle, the ICU DLLs should be compatible with Visual C++ 2015 and Visual C++ 2017 as well.

 ## Default settings